Curved screen: History

 The first curved screen was the Cinerama, which debuted in New York in 1952.
 Multiple theaters, including the Cinerama Dome in Hollywood began to use horizontally curved screens to counter image distortions associated with super-wide formats such as 23:9 CinemaScope.

 21:9 aspect ratio monitors were developed in order to display the maximum amount of information on a single screen.
 However, the extreme wideness of the screen created severe distortions on the left and right edges of the screen.
 Curved 21:9 monitors were then developed to address this issue and provide a distortion-free, wide-angle viewing environment.

 Manufacturing process

 The first curved panels were produced by bending flat panels that had already been manufactured.
 This technique resulted in performance issues, such as oval mura (clouding effect) and color mixture (which causes color impurity and image distortion) observed at its curved edges.

 Since the introduction of flexible glass, liquid crystal displays (LCDs) can be applied to curved surfaces without bending existing panels.

 The screen technologies used to create curved LCD screens are Vertical Alignment, which helps to reduce any white glow that may affect an angular view, and IPS Panels, which are more susceptible to distortion.

+Curvature measurement

+The radius of curvature of a curved display is the radius that a circle would have if it had the same curvature as the display.
+This value is typically given in millimeters, but expressed with the letter "R" instead of a unit (for example, a display with "3800R curvature" has a 3800 mm radius of curvature.